Treatment for Gum Disease

 Knowing how to protect yourself from gum disease begins with understanding how it begins.
 When oral hygiene habits slack, plaque will accumulate or build up on the tooth surfaces and along the gum line.
 While plaque is a colorless, sticky film that can be easily removed with your toothbrush, if it is allowed to remain, it will harden into stubborn tartar and calculus deposits.
 Food debris, hardened plaque and bacteria work together to further irritate the gums.
 Deep gum pockets can eventually form as the gums pull away from the tooth roots.
 If left untreated, the infection can destroy the underlying bone and cause the teeth to become loose or unstable.

 Since early treatment is critical, it is important to educate yourself on the symptoms or warning signs of gum disease.
 If you are experiencing the following, please make an appointment to see our skilled dental team sooner rather than later:

 - Loose teeth

 - Persistent bad breath

 - Sudden changes in your bite

 At Three Creek Dentistry, you’ll find that we deliver state-of-the-art dentistry in an environment that feels like home.
 Let us give you the relief you deserve for your bleeding, receding or infected gums.
+We welcome patients from Rockville, Gaithersburg, and the surrounding communities!
 Contact our Derwood office today.